-However, after a few weeks, the denture shouldn’t be worn to bed.
+However, after a few weeks, your dentures shouldn’t be worn to bed.
 They need to be disinfected every night so there is no saliva or bacteria build-up.
-The period with the dentures off also allows your gum to rest and get some natural stimulation.
+The period with the dentures off also allows your gums to rest and get some natural stimulation.

 Looking for a dentist in Ocala you can trust?
 Our team at VIPcare Dental can help you regain your beautiful smile with our denture solutions.
 Our denture specialists use the latest dental technology that ensures you get well-fitted dentures so your smile looks as natural as ever.

 Call our office and book an appointment, because what is life if you can’t smile?

 At VIPcare Dental you don’t have to think about what payment options are accepted.
 We accept cash, check, all major credit and debit cards.
 We work with a wide range of Insurance Policies.
 Please check here for the complete list.